Introduction to CSS Combinators

 1. General sibling selector

-The general sibling selector selects elements of a given element, which are their siblings at the same level.
-The general sibling selector works similarly to an adjacent sibling but it will select all siblings that appear after the defined element-even if they are not adjacent to each other.
-The general sibling selector can be specified with the tilde operator (~).
+The general sibling selector selects elements of a given element, including their siblings at the same level.
+The available sibling selector works similarly to an adjacent sibling.
+Still, it will select all siblings that appear after the defined element-even if they are not adjacent to each other.
+The tilde operator (~) can specify the general sibling selector.

 Syntax: